-What is an internship and a co-op, and why should I have one?
+What are internships and co-ops and why should I have one?

 Both internships and co-ops provide unique opportunities for connecting the skills and knowledge learned in the classroom to experiences in the workplace.
 They also provide a chance for students to explore future career goals while fulfilling an Engaged Learning requirement and also potentially earning academic credit.
 Internships and co-ops can be done year-round.
-An internship is typically shorter in duration than a co-op
+An internship is typically shorter in duration than a co-op.

-Requirements to participate
+• Requirements to participate